-Commencement of the conference: History, Concept & Literature Review of Tibial Transverse Transport in Patients with Severe Diabetic Foot Disease.
+Welcome and Commencement of the Conference: History, Concept and Literature Review of Tibial Transverse Transport (TTT) in Patients with Severe Diabetic Foot Disease

-Tibia Transverse Transport Treating Diabetic Foot --- Experience of more than 1000 cases.
+Tibia Transverse Transport Treating Diabetic Foot Disease - Experience of More Than 1000 Cases

-Complication & Failure in Tibia Transverse Transport --- what we have learned
+Complication and Failure in Tibia Transverse Transport - What We Have Learned

-Progress in Periosteal Distraction combined with Nerve Block Technique in the treatment of Diabetic Foot
+Progress in Periosteal Distraction Combined with Nerve Block Technique in the Treatment of Diabetic Foot Disease

 TTT Early Experience in Singapore